-The Strategic Plan (2018-25) offers an ambitious framework to secure the future of the University at a time of considerable challenge for the sector.
+The Strategic Plan (2018-25) offers an ambitious framework to secure the future of the University through a period of considerable challenge.
 It has a strong emphasis on growth, externality and sustainability, with each of its eight key strategic themes delivering an outcome which is vital to the University's capacity to thrive in the future.